 For this purpose, it is always better to perform a patch test first.
 Patch tests are very simple to do, all you need to do is just take a small amount of the ingredient you want to test, and apply it over a small “patch” of skin.
 (Hence the name.)

 Then, it all depends on how your skin will react.
-Some people may experience itching, redness, sensations of burning or other unpleasant side effects within minutes.
-But other times, your skin will take hours until it manifests its allergic or irritated reaction to the ingredient you are testing.
+Some people may experience itching, redness, sensations of burning or other unpleasant side effects within minutes (called type 1 allergy).
+But in others, the skin will take hours until it manifests its allergic or irritated reaction to the ingredient you are testing.
 Because of this fluidity of reaction time, most dermatologists and skincare experts recommend that you should wait for at least 24, to a maximum of 48 hours after applying the ingredient on your skin.
 The so called type 4 allergic reactions may take 2 to sometimes even 5 days to appear.

 After that time passes, the patch test is complete.
 If you experienced no negative reactions overall, you can continue using the ingredient in question.